-Epsom salt is a naturally occurring mineral compound of magnesium and sulfate (sulfur), both of which have many uses in organic gardening whether you’re an avid plant lover or simply enjoy tending to your lawn.
-Let's take a look at how you can use Epsom salt for gardening.
+Epsom salt is a naturally occurring mineral compound of magnesium and sulfate (sulfur).
+Whether you’re an avid plant lover or simply enjoy tending to your lawn, read on for just a few Epsom salt uses in the garden.

 One Of The Key Elements For Healthy Plants

 Just like humans, there are number of vital elements that are essential for a plant’s growth, development and wellbeing.
 These are split into three categories: major, minor and trace elements.
 Major elements include carbon, hydrogen, oxygen and nitrogen.
-Minor elements include phosphorus, potassium, calcium, magnesium, sulfur, amongst others.
+Minor elements include phosphorus, potassium, calcium, magnesium and sulfur, amongst others.

 Boost Seed Growth